-A few seconds after the device is powered up, the default display will appear.
-In a 7SJ63, the switching condition of the feeder is graphically displayed in the default display.
+A few seconds after the device is powered up, the default display will appear showing measured values by the 7SJ62 protective relay.

 The settings associated with the various device functions may be modified using the controls on the front panel of the device or by using the operator interface in DIGSI[®] 4 in conjunction with a personal computer.
 Password No. 5 is required to modify individual settings.